BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

 - MicroK8s:

-  - has a built-in NGINX installer `microk8s.enable ingress`
+  - has a built-in NGINX installer `microk8s enable ingress`

   - let's use YAML we provide anyway for learning purposes